 flatpak install flathub com.spotify.Client

-- Install the snap core to avoid any conflicts with the following command:
+The snap core needs to be installed to avoid any conflicts, which can be done with the following command:

 sudo snap install core